-Other cancers are found by the doctor during a routine checkup or when people have ultrasound tests of the neck for other health problems.
+Many thyroid cancers are found by the doctor during a routine checkup or when people have imaging tests (such as ultrasound or CT scans of the neck) for other health problems.

 Medical history and physical exam

-If you have any signs or symptoms that suggest you might have thyroid cancer, your doctor will want to get your complete medical history.
+Your doctor will take a medical history.
 You will be asked questions about your possible risk factors, symptoms, and any other health problems or concerns.
-If someone in your family has had thyroid cancer or certain kinds of tumors (called pheochromocytomas), tell your doctor, as you might be at high risk for this disease.
+If someone in your family has had thyroid cancer, tell your doctor, as you might be at high risk for this disease.